jasonsbeer/AmigaPCI/AmigaPCI_PCI_Dev_Guide.md

 2) A device, possibly an unintended target, claims the transaction and terminates with a Target-Abort.
 3) No target device claims the transaction and the cycle will time out with a Master-Abort.

 The Local PCI Bridge considers two back-to-back address parity errors to be a fatal condition.
 In the event of an address parity error during a CPU driven data transfer cycle, the Local PCI Bridge will request the MC68040 retry the cycle one time.
 In the case of a second address parity error, if the _SERR Enable bit is set (Command Register, bit 8), the Local PCI Bridge will set the Signaled System Error bit (Status Register, bit 14).
 This is a signal to drivers that a fatal condition exists within the PCI bus and efforts should be made to save any needed data, cease accessing the PCI bus, and warn the user.
-Once in a fatal condition, the Local PCI Bridge will return $FFFF FFFF for all reads and writes will have no effect.
+Once in a fatal condition, the Local PCI Bridge will return 0xFFFF FFFF for all reads and writes will have no effect.
 Once set, the Signaled System Error bit will remain set until a system reset.

 **Note:** During CPU driven cycles, the PCI device is the target device.
 During DMA cycles, the Local PCI Bridge or other PCI device is the target device.